phil-opp/blog_os/posts/2015-10-23-printing-to-screen.md

 [Mutex]: https://doc.rust-lang.org/nightly/std/sync/struct.Mutex.html
 [spinlock]: https://en.wikipedia.org/wiki/Spinlock

-To use a spinning mutex, we can add the [spin crate] as a dependency in Cargo.toml:
+To use a spinning mutex, we can add the [spin crate] as a dependency:

 [spin crate]: https://crates.io/crates/spin